Center-for-Atmospheric-Research-ATMOS/PROPHESY/README.md

 # XPS data simulation and inversion: PROPHESY

-  this suite of packages should contain tools for the estimation of the concentration profiles of a  chemical species across a microjet (i.e. a very small stream) probed with X-rays.
+  This suite of packages contains tools for the estimation of concentration profiles for chemical species across a microjet (i.e. a very small stream) probed with X-rays.
 The data are the spectra of the emitted photoelectrons from the core subshell in the ground state (i.e. 1s orbital).

 The suite is divided into four package for specific tasks: